way-lo/ac-infinity-airtap-hacs/README.md

 There are 4 known versions of this device.
 Look on the back of the unit on the fan box for hints to your model.

 "Gen 0" - Mine was purchased in mid 2023, no smart features or remote.
 No FCC ID as it does not transmit signals.
+No "Gen" lsited after the mode name.

 "Gen 1" - Smart features with app and BT connectivity.
 Now with FCC ID: 2AXMF-RBF.
 May not be compatible with these HA integrations.
 No "Gen" listed after the model name.